Net migration fell more sharply than initially estimated, figures show

 This was followed by a sharper fall than initially reported, with net migration in the year ending December 2024 now estimated to be 345,000, lower than the original estimate of 431,000 that was published by the ONS in May of this year.

-The main driver of the change in the net migration figures is an improvement to the way the ONS calculates the migration of British nationals.
+The main factor behind the change in the figures is an improvement to the way the ONS calculates the immigration and emigration of British nationals, which is “consistently higher” than previously estimated – in particular the number who are leaving the country.

-Net migration is the difference between the number of people moving long-term to the UK and the number leaving the country.
+Some 257,000 Britons are now thought to have emigrated from the UK in the year ending December 2024, up from an initial estimate of 77,000.

+At the same time, 143,000 Britons are estimated to have immigrated to the UK in this period, up from 60,000.

+Net migration of British nationals has been running at a negative level for many years – in other words, more of this group leave than arrive – but the figure is now greater than initially estimated, standing at minus 114,000 in 2024, compared with an initial estimate of minus 17,000.

+This larger negative figure has in turn helped bring down the overall estimate for net migration to the UK.

-Estimates for net migration of British nationals were previously based on the International Passenger Survey (IPS), but this had a very small sample size and had been “stretched beyond its original purpose”, so is no longer considered to be a reliable measure, the ONS said.
+The previous estimates for the migration of British nationals were based on the International Passenger Survey (IPS), but this had become “stretched beyond its original purpose” of measuring travel and tourism and was based on a very small sample size, the ONS said.

-The estimates are now produced using more robust and comprehensive data from the Department for Work & Pensions, which incorporates everyone with a national insurance number and which can be used to determine the likely migration status of UK individuals.

-The improved figures mean estimates of the emigration by British nationals being revised upwards.
+Data collected as part of the 2021 census also suggested the survey was underestimating the level of migration of British nationals.

+For its new figures, the ONS has for the first time used national insurance data from the Department for Work and Pensions to estimate whether UK individuals have recently immigrated or emigrated.

 Improvements have also been made in the way the ONS estimates the movement of EU+ nationals, which covers the 27 countries of the European Union plus Iceland, Liechtenstein, Norway, and Switzerland.